tomhmoses/fun2/LectureNotes/introduction.lagda.md

 infix 0 _≣_
 ```
-The idea of the above definition is that `x ≣ y` is a type which is either empty, if `x` and `y` are different, or has precisely one element, if `x` and `y` are the same natural number.
+The idea of the above definition is that `x ≣ y` is a type which either has precisely one element, if `x` and `y` are the same natural number, or else is empty, if `x` and `y` are different.
 The following definition says that for any natural number `x` we can find an element of the type `x ≣ x`.
 ```agda
 ℕ-refl : (x : ℕ) → x ≣ x